estebansolo/python30/docs/17_memoization.md

 This process was performed once and took about 4 seconds, if you can see it is a recursive function which is called itself several times per execution and sometimes performs the same operation for the same arguments.

-This process can be optimized because we will always get the same result if we pass the same argument, in other words, it is a pure function.
+This process can be optimized because we will always get the same result if we pass the same argument, in other words, it is a **pure function**.

 ```python
 from timeit import timeit